mrsarm/jshell-plugin/README.md

-If you have a `startup.jsh` script at the root of the project but at some point you don't want to execute it nor any other startup script, just pass the `jshell.startup` property with an empty
-value: `gradle --console plain jshell -Pjshell.startup=`.
+If you have a `startup.jsh` script at the root of the project but at some point you don't want to execute it nor any other startup script within the session, just pass the `jshell.startup` property with an empty value: `gradle --console plain jshell -Pjshell.startup=`.

 Spring Boot applications
 ------------------------